Image Tools

 Preview the results

 Each compressed image shows the new file size and percentage savings.
-Click Compare to see a side-by-side before/after comparison.
+Click Compare to see a side-by-side comparison.

 4